MuhammedM294/sar_optical_fusion/README.md

 }
 ```

 ## Contact

-For questions regarding the code or methodology, please open an issue or contact the authors.
+For questions about the code or methodology, please open an issue or contact the authors.